chaos-polymtl/mixing-ann/README.md

 ### Setting the Python methods

 In the `MixerSim.py` file, we define three important methods.
-The first one is used to create the 100k samples while the second is used to gather the torque and to calculate the power number $N_p$.
+The first one is used to create the 100k samples, the second to generate the mesh and the third to gather the torque and to calculate the power number $N_p$.

 1. `generate_data_folders`

 This method uses the Latin Hypercube sampling (LHS) method to generate 100k samples of mixing systems.
 It takes in arguments the range of the features of the mixing systems (the dimensionless geometrical features and the Reynolds number $Re$).
 The LHS method comes from the [library pyDOE](https://pythonhosted.org/pyDOE/randomized.html).
-The method creates 100k different folders in which every mixer will be simulated seperately.
+The method creates 100k different folders in which every mixers will be simulated seperately.

 Using the [library Jinja2](https://jinja.palletsprojects.com/en/3.1.x/), we copy the `mixer.geo` template in the folder and we replace the arguments that generates the mesh by the right geometrical ratios.
 We apply the same principle to the `mixer.prm` template.
 We replace the kinematic viscosity parameter by the right value in order to respect the Reynolds number.